LaputanMachines/beautiful-nanaimo/_pages/library.md

 ![An image from the chapter “Getting About and Getting On.”
 Courtesy of Gehl.]({{site.baseurl}}/images/library/soft-city.jpg){:loading="lazy"}
 *An image from the chapter “Getting About and Getting On.”
 Courtesy of Gehl.*

+## New Mobilities: Smart Planning for Emerging Transportation Technologies by Todd Litman

+"New Mobilities: Smart Planning for Emerging Transportation Technologies" by Todd Litman explores the evolving landscape of transportation due to technological advancements.
+The book delves into how innovations like autonomous vehicles, electric cars, ride-sharing, and micro-mobility options are reshaping urban planning and policy.
+Litman emphasizes the importance of integrating these new technologies into comprehensive transportation planning to enhance efficiency, equity, and sustainability.
+He provides practical guidance for policymakers and planners to navigate these changes, advocating for adaptable and inclusive strategies to address the diverse needs of modern communities. ([IslandPress](https://islandpress.org/books/new-mobilities))

+## Curbing Traffic: The Human Case for Fewer Cars in Our Lives by Chris & Melissa Bruntlett

+"Curbing Traffic: The Human Case for Fewer Cars in Our Lives" by Chris and Melissa Bruntlett argues for reducing car dependency to improve urban living.
+Drawing from their experiences in the Netherlands, the authors illustrate how less car-centric cities enhance safety, health, and community well-being.
+They advocate for policies prioritizing cycling, walking, and public transit, showing how these changes create more livable, equitable, and sustainable urban environments.
+The book combines personal anecdotes, research, and practical examples to make a compelling case for rethinking transportation priorities. ([IslandPress](https://islandpress.org/books/curbing-traffic))

+## Building the Cycling City: The Dutch Blueprint for Urban Vitality by Chris & Melissa Bruntlett

+"Building the Cycling City: The Dutch Blueprint for Urban Vitality" by Chris and Melissa Bruntlett explores how the Netherlands has successfully integrated cycling into its urban fabric.
+The book highlights Dutch policies and design principles that prioritize cycling infrastructure, safety, and accessibility.
+Through case studies and interviews, the authors demonstrate the social, economic, and environmental benefits of a cycling-friendly city.
+They argue that other cities can replicate these strategies to enhance urban vitality, reduce traffic congestion, and improve overall quality of life. ([IslandPress](https://islandpress.org/books/building-cycling-city))

+## Walkable City Rules: 101 Steps to Making Better Places by Jeff Speck

+"Walkable City Rules: 101 Steps to Making Better Places" by Jeff Speck provides practical guidance for creating walkable urban environments.
+The book outlines 101 actionable steps, covering aspects like street design, zoning policies, and public spaces, aimed at making cities more pedestrian-friendly.
+Speck emphasizes the benefits of walkability, including improved health, economic vitality, and environmental sustainability.
+Each rule is backed by research and real-world examples, making the book a comprehensive manual for urban planners, policymakers, and community advocates seeking to enhance the walkability of their cities. ([IslandPress](https://islandpress.org/books/walkable-city-rules))

 ***